 Top tip – It is much more efficient to part out multiple copies of one set, than to part out one copy of multiple different sets.

 (C) Bricklink allows the sale of both new and used bricks on its marketplace.
 Processing bricks taken directly from new LEGO sets is much easier than sorting a bulk lot of used bricks.
-Even though the profit per piece when you sell a used bricks is massive, most of the larger stores on Bricklink only sell new parts.
+Even though the profit per piece when you sell a used bricks quite high, most of the larger stores on Bricklink only sell new parts.

 (D) Unless you have a large store, you are going to have to price competitively in order to get sales.